 In property management, a property manager will take care of the daily operations of a commercial, residential, or industrial property.
 The normal tasks of such a person would include holding meetings with potential new tenants, ensuring all rent is paid, arranging for repair and maintenance work to be completed, managing advertising and marketing, and hiring staff.
-Moreover, the manager is the link between the property owner and the tenants, but works for the owners of the property.
+Moreover, the manager is the link between the property owner and the tenants but works for the owners of the property.

 What is a virtual property management assistant?

 A virtual property management assistant works remotely, assisting the property management department.
 On average, as with other outsourced roles, the fees charged by such a person are much lower than would be demanded by onsite employees.

 A virtual assistant is not a company employee.
 Such a person is a consultant who primarily assists with non-core tasks.
 It pays to consider the benefits of a virtual assistant for property management after studying precisely what they can do.

 The responsibilities and duties of a virtual assistant property manager

 There are two main types of property management − residential and commercial- demanding specific standard tasks.
 Residential property managers deal with houses and apartments, while commercial managers deal with non-residential property − retail stores, self-storage spaces, office spaces, and commercial buildings.

 There are a few minor differences in the tasks for commercial and residential managers.
 Still, overall, the goal remains similar – to manage the property to benefit the owner.
 A well-run property is typically well sought after − tenants know that attention is paid to problems.
 By comparison, a poorly run property is one a tenant steers away from.